rpakishore/ak_requests/README.md

 - Built-in retries and timeouts
 - Can log processes to file
 - Handles downloads of files/videos
+- Implemented default rate-limiting checks and process
+- Session objects are serialized to be able to save/load sessions from file

 <!-- Getting Started -->
 ## 2. Getting Started